 The badging office is located at the Public Safety Center.
 The building address is 3020 Lippisch Place SW, Cedar Rapids, Iowa 52404.
 From the main entrance, take your first right on Lippisch Place.
 Proceed to the end and the building will be on your right.
 Proceed through both sets of doors.
-Office hours vary by day.
 Please call to schedule a time before you arrive at the airport.
-If you arrive after normal business hours (8am to 5pm Monday through Friday), please call 319-360-1025 (Captain on duty) Office hours vary by day.
+If you arrive after normal business hours (8am to 5pm Monday through Friday), please call 319-360-1025 (Safety Department Cell).

 Prior to becoming a signatory authority holder, the applicant must submit to, and successfully complete, a criminal history records check (CHRC) and security threat assessment (STA).
 Signatory authority holders also must complete the CID SIDA Training and signatory authority training (see below).
 A file is maintained by the airport to verify signatures of the authorized signatory holders on all submitted badging applications.